List of Disney's Beauty and the Beast characters: Angelique

 Angelique is the castle decorator and Lumiere's old girlfriend.
 When the Enchantress curses the Beast, she transforms into a Christmas angel ornament.
 She initially opposes the idea of Christmas, but then reconsiders after Belle tells her the joys of Christmas.
 She later comforts Belle in the dungeon.

 Axe

-The Axe is an unnamed servant who when the Enchantress curses the Beast, he transforms into an axe.
+The Axe is an unnamed servant who was transformed into an axe.
 He works in the boiler room, taking care of the wood that is thrown into the fire.
 He helps Belle when she searches for a Christmas tree, using him to cut it down.
 After Chip falls into the water and Belle works to rescue him, the Axe cuts open a hole in the ice.

 Introduced in Belle's Magical World

 Webster

 Webster is the castle's scribe who was transformed into a dictionary by the Enchantress' spell.
 While he means well, he has a rather long tongue, often speaking out of the right moment.
 This leads to the other servants, particularly Lumiere and Cogsworth, to dislike him greatly.
 During the first segment of Belle's Magical World, he infuriates the Beast by giving unwanted synonyms to Belle's insults during a row leading the Beast to strike him.
 Wracked with guilt after Belle and the Beast stop speaking to each other, he forges a letter of apology from Belle with his two best friends Crane and LePlume.
 He is exiled from the castle when the Beast finds out, but amends are made after Belle brings him back.